DigitalGrinnell/10_cleanup_in_ISLE_one_please/README.md

 # cleanup-in-ISLE-one-please
-Obliterates unnecessary directories and files found in Islandora/ISLE.
+This `isle-docker-compose` project obliterates unnecessary directories and files found in Islandora/ISLE.

 ## Attention!
 If you found this file, and/or one named `OBLITERATED.md`, lurking inside your Islandora stack, then it was put here to replace some files/folders that were deemed "unnecessary".
 If you're confused by this statement, please read on.